Rein in Excessive Retirement Plan Fees

 Through a fee negotiation with the recordkeeper, USICG leveraged its market scale and recent request for proposals that were run for other clients to secure a 52% reduction of annual recordkeeping fees, while enhancing services to alleviate administrative issues, including the streamlining of payroll processing.3

-1 Investment advice provided to the Plan by USI Advisors, Inc. Under certain arrangements, securities offered to the Plan through USI Securities, Inc. Member FINRA/SIPC.
+1 Investment-related services may not be available for all plan types and sizes.
+Investment advice provided to the Plan by USI Advisors, Inc. Under certain arrangements, securities offered to the Plan through USI Securities, Inc. Member FINRA/SIPC.
 Both USI Advisors, Inc. and USI Securities, Inc. are affiliates of USI Consulting Group.

 2 Cost reductions to the plan will vary and are dependent upon various factors including, but not limited to plan size, total assets held, management fees, administrative costs and services provided.